King County Wildlife: Beavers

-- are monogamous and reproduce once a year.
+- monogamous and reproduce once a year.
 Adults usually mate in February and produce two to four kits in May.

-- are territorial and only tolerate the presence of family members under the age of two.
+- territorial and only tolerate the presence of family members under the age of two.
 Maximum colonies densities rarely exceed one for every half-mile.
-Family groups are usually made up of five to six individuals with all members working together to build lodges, dams and gather food.
+Family groups are usually made up of five to six individuals with all members working together to build lodges and dams and gather food.
 Colonies consist of two adults and the young of the current and previous year.
 By the age of two, young beavers leave their family group to establish a colony of their own.